brettz9/atyourcommand/README.md

 # Immediate to-dos

 1. Complete saving work
-	1. Prefs: label list: add, edit, delete, move up/down (adapt for AYW also?)?
+1. Display of commands in dialog: label list: add, edit, delete, move up/down (adapt for AYW also?)?
-1. Open context menu with a specific command line, a new command line, or prefs (immediately execute or just open to?)
+1. Display of commands in context menu; open with a specific command, a new one or dialog (immediately execute or just open to?)

 1. Finish behavior providing substitution of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)

 1. Submit to AMO

 1. Support defaults (including empty ones)